 2) Perform studies of the diurnal and semi-diurnal cycle of winds over the ocean and evapotranspiration over land.

-It is well know from buoy observations that winds in the tropics can exhibit strong diurnal and semi-diurnal cycles, forced by solar heating or tidal effects respectively (Deser and Smith, 1998; Dai and Deser, 1999; Ueyama and Deser, 2008).
+It is well known from buoy observations that winds in the tropics can exhibit strong diurnal and semi-diurnal cycles, forced by solar heating or tidal effects respectively (Deser and Smith, 1998; Dai and Deser, 1999; Ueyama and Deser, 2008).
 In the tropical Pacific, semi-diurnal variations account for 68% of the mean daily variance of the zonal wind component, while diurnal variations account for 82% of the mean daily variance of the meridional wind component (Deser and Smith, 1998).
 These cyclic processes are known to be important in influencing the diurnal cycle of cloud formation and precipitation in the tropics, a key component of the Earth's water and energy cycles.

 During the brief 9-month duration of the joint QuikSCAT and SeaWinds on ADEOS-II missions, Gille and colleagues (Gille et al., 2005) made the first spaceborne scatterometer estimates of the diurnal cycle, although the estimates were limited geographically by the duration of the observations.